jimbobbennett/AgroHack/Steps/WriteThePiCode.md

 ### Configure Visual Studio Code for Python development

-Visual Studio Code can install extension on the host device.
+Visual Studio Code can install extensions on the host device.
 The Python extension is needed to work with Python files.

 1. Select the Extensions tab from the left hand menu, or select *View -> Extensions*